 Part of performing the operation that gives you your equity ratio is something called “leverage.”
 You may have heard this term in the context of corporations, like a “highly leveraged company,” but this can also apply to small businesses.
 The term is actually fairly fundamental: It describes how much debt you’ve used to finance your business.

-A business is highly leveraged if you’ve relied heavily on debt.
+A business is considered highly leveraged if they’ve relied heavily on debt.

 Why does this matter?
 Financial risk.
 Highly leveraged companies may be viewed as very risky candidates for business loans, or even risky candidates for investments, since they may not be able to pay the debt on their balance sheet.

-The equity ratio is important because it indicates your level of solvency.
+Like the debt-to-equity ratio, the equity ratio is important because it indicates your level of solvency.
+Solvency indicates whether a business can meet its debts and other financial obligations over the long-term.

 A company with a high equity ratio is one that has less debt relative to its assets, which means that you’re not relying heavily on debt to finance your business.
-Although debt isn’t a deal breaker, it’s a signal to those examining your financial profile that your company may not be totally solvent.
+While having debt isn’t necessarily a deal-breaker, it’s a signal to those examining your financial profile that your company may not be totally solvent.

 Although this is an important ratio for investors or business lenders, it’s also important that you know your equity ratio—and understand what it means relative to your business.
 For instance, you may look at your balance sheet, but are you comfortable with the story it tells with how leveraged you are?
 The equity ratio is a straightforward way to understand this.